 Transport demand is growing in the region, particularly in areas experiencing rapid population and economic growth.
 Increases in domestic and international visitors are adding to this demand.
-Bay of Plenty freight volumes are also the 4th highest in the country and are forecast to grow strongly in the future.
+Bay of Plenty freight volumes are also the 4th highest in the country and are forecast to grow strongly in the future9.
 Monitoring at key points on the network shows this demand growth has accelerated over the past two years in particular (Figure 10).

 Traffic congestion is occurring on parts of the network where demand is exceeding capacity, leading to extended traffic queues, reduced travel time reliability and impeding the movement of freight, particularly during periods of peak demand.
-This problem has been identified in several transport business cases throughout the region.
+This problem has been identified in several transport business cases throughout the region11.
 Travel delay is also measured on major routes in Tauranga, including the urban arterial network, showing that both peak period and all day delay have increased significantly over the past three years (Figure 11).
-This is impacting on the quality of life for all residents affected by congestion.
+This is impacting on the quality of life for all residents affected by congestion and resulting in a loss of economic productivity.

-$^{\rm 9}$ See strategic drivers for economy and society in section 2.2.
+9 See strategic drivers for economy and society in section 2.2.

-Continuously monitored sites.
+10 Continuously monitored sites.

-&lt;sup>11 For example: SH2 Waihi to Tauranga, Tauranga Urban, Connect Rotorua, Whakatane Access.
+For example: SH2 Waihi to Tauranga, Tauranga Urban, Connect Rotorua, Whakatane Access.